filiphsps/filiphsps/README.md

 ## 📖 Filiph Summarized

 Howdy y'all!
 I'm Filiph Sandström[^1:1], a product engineer and (open source) software developer born 2000 in Sweden 🇸🇪.
-I currently work as a consultant when I'm healthy enough[^1:2] on various web/e-commerce projects[^1:3].

 My open source presence mainly consists of working on whatever I find interesting at that specific moment and have happened to grab my attention, so you can never really know what kind of projects the future holds for me.

 [^1:1]: Sometimes (often previously) known under the alias `filfat`, mostly from way back in the day and mainly on homebrew forums like [gbatemp](https://gbatemp.net/members/filfat.318416/).
-[^1:2]: Burnout-variant-ish as a result of a pre-existing diagnoses that was set of by a series of extreme events and a more than decade long previously manageable depression currently leaving me unable to do a lot of things like full-time and maybe even part-time.
-[^1:3]: There's a [Support My Work](#-support-my-work) section further down under the summarization section if you're kind enough to want to help out 💛

 ## 🗃️ Partial Summary of My Projects